TTUNEPH2025/GN/docs/Counseling.md

     2. In Men treated with mycophenolate condom use recommend during intercourse with women who might become pregnant and should be continue for a minimum of 90 days after discontinuation of medication
  * Cyclophosphamide
 ### Cyclophosphamide specific
- * Female patients should use effective contraception while recieving cyclophosphamide.
+ * Female patients should use effective contraception while receiving cyclophosphamide.
  * Male patients with a partner who could become pregnant should use a condom during anf for at least 12wks after cyclophosphamide treatment
  * Female patient's who wish to concieve, should discontinue cyclophosphamide 3-6 months prior to conception
  * May cause ovarian insuficiency, infertility, and longterm gonadal damage